MechatronicBeing/MechatronicBeing.github.io/README.md

 - Other content, data and media : Public Domain **OR** Creative Commons CC0 Public Domain Dedication **(see specific files)**

 ## Contact
-NO social media.
-Use the email address to contact the author.
+**NO** social media.
+You can use the "Discussions" tab in this repository, or my email address, to contact me.